 Weebly Website Builder

-Weebly has recently announced a brand new version of its product called Carbon.
-Carbon is the third generation of Weebly (the second launched back in 2013), so the founders decided to choose a name that started with the letter ‘C’.
+Weebly has recently announced a new version of its product called Weebly 4.
+It is the fourth generation of Weebly (the third launched back in 2015).

-Naturally, the interface of the service looks refreshed, but it’s the new features that really differentiate between Carbon and Weebly version 2.0.
+Naturally, the interface of the service looks refreshed, but it’s the new features that really differentiate between Weebly 4 and Weebly Carbon version.
 The new platform delivers a whole new set of tools to make website creation even more effective, fast and easy.

 Weebly is a simple, widget-based website builder that powers over 40 million websites worldwide.
 Launched in 2007, when the competition wasn’t fierce, Weebly quickly became one of the most popular DIY web publishing solutions.